florenciacomuzzi/k8s-environment-terraform/README.md

 ## Networking
 The network setup is unknown.
 In a real scenario, there is careful planning of IP address ranges for services, pods, and load balancers.

+---

+## Security
-Additionally, the `private-k8s-cluster` module creates a jump host.
+The `private-k8s-cluster` module creates a jump host to connect to the cluster's master node.

 ---